wjenh/PDP-1-Disassembler/README.md

 However, any non-binary characters that are seen up to the first binary character on a tape are considered to be part of a label for the tape and will be output in the form they would appear if you were looking at a physical tape.

-If binary characters occur outside of a RIM or BIN block, they could be data that is read under program control.
+If the next binary data after the end of a RIM block is not the start of a BIN block, or data after the end of a BIN block is not another BIN block, then that data is just dumped as octal values if in macro mode, disassembled if not.
-THey will be ignored.
+If the next binary data appears to be a BIN block but the next word is not a valid BIN block start, then that data and all following is also dumped and no further attempt is made to find a BIN block.

 ## A NOTE ABOUT MACRO1
 Macro1, of which there are a few versions, is a cross-assembler for PDP-1 macro source.